Move directly to: Practical information / Local culture

 Venezuela itself has no difference between summer and winter time.

-Of course it mainly depends on yourself how much you actually spend, but as a guideline we advise approximately € 20 to € 30 per day.
-With this you should be able to make it.
-However, if you would like to buy souvenirs, you might want to bring some extra.
+The amount you’ll spend mainly depends on yourself how much you actually spend, but as a guideline, we advise approximately € 20 to € 30 per day.
+With this, you should be able to make it.
+However, if you want to buy souvenirs, you might want to bring some extra.
 Tipping local guides is always encouraged.
 They don’t earn much in this part of the world and it often makes a big difference to them.
-Of course this is according to your own preference.
+Of course, this is according to your own preference.

 We are always available to advise you when booking a flight.
 However, most customers prefer to book the flight themselves.
 Often this is cheaper in terms of price and you can pick your own preferences.